ProGamerGov/captum/captum/optim/README.md

 From analysing the neurons in our model, we know that the ``mixed4a_relu`` channel 308 neuron is a dog head detector, and the ``mixed4b_relu`` channel 443 neuron is a full dog body detector.

 Below we create a heatmap for the connections between channel 308 of ``mixed4a_relu`` and channel 443 of ``mixed4b_relu``.
 This heatmap shows us how the features between both channels interact.
-By default the heatmap uses shades of red for excitation, and shades of blue for inhibition.

 ```
 # Create heatmap image
 W_4a_4b_hm = opt.weights_to_heatmap_2d(W_4a_4b[443, 308, ...] / W_4a_4b[443, ...].max())
 ```

-Below we render both neuron targets:
+Now that we have our heatmap for context, we'll render both neuron targets:

 ```
 model = opt.models.googlenet(pretrained=True).to(device).eval()